Parity violating gravitational waves at the end of inflation: Spectrum for , and

 \section{Spectrum for $E^2$, $B^2$ and $E\cdot B$}

-We present here how we modeled the parameters in the functions in Eqs. \eqref{Eq:A'2spectrum}, \eqref{Eq:A2spectrum} and \eqref{Eq:AA'spectrum} in terms of $\xi_{60}$, i.e., the value of the interacting parameter $\xi$ 60 e-folds before the end of inflation.
-Recall that for values $\xi_{60} \lesssim 1$ the field background evolution is not modified, and the definition \eqref{Eq:xiCMB} holds.
-And in Fig. \eqref{fig:amplitudes} we compared our semi-analytical parametrization with the spectrum obtained numerically for the amplitudes of $a^4E^2$, $a^4B^2$ and $a ^4E\cdot B$.
+We present here how we modeled the parameters in the functions in Eqs. \eqref{Eq:A'2spectrum}, \eqref{Eq:A2spectrum} and \eqref{Eq:AA'spectrum} in terms of ${z=\alpha m_P/f}$.
+In Fig. \eqref{fig:amplitudes} we compared our semi-analytical parametrization with the spectrum obtained numerically for the amplitudes of $a^4E^2$, $a^4B^2$ and $a ^4E\cdot B$.